 Originating from northern Germany and a physical oceanographer by training, I have stranded on the shores of the Rhine in a lovely part of Switzerland known as Fricktal.
-I started with photography as a teenager with the help of my father, first on a Rolleicord and then on my first SLR, a Pentax Spotmatic, which I still own today.
+I started with photography as a teenager with the help of my father, first on a Rolleicord 6 by 6 and then on 35 mm film, using a Pentax Spotmatic.
 I learned the basics of film development in our darkroom and had fun pointing the camera at anything I considered interesting.
-My study years in Kiel and Zürich and were mostly accompanied by simple point and shoots, as the camera had to be an unobtrusive documentary of daily life; that is as well why I never got a DSLR.
-With the advent of mirrorless technology and the birth of our kids, I re-discovered photography and now use Sony and Fujifilm cameras.
-I enjoy learning new techniques and try to apply those in my surroundings when the conditions are favorable.
-This site is intended to highlight some of the results of this process.
+My study years in Kiel and Zürich and were mostly accompanied by simple point and shoots (except for a Minolta 5000i, which followed me on ship-based expeditions to the North Atlantic, the Arctic and Antarctic), as the camera had to be an unobtrusive documentary of daily life; that is as well why I never got a DSLR.
+With the advance of mirrorless technology (meaning smaller cameras) and the birth of our kids, I re-discovered photography and now mainly use Sony cameras with fast primes.
+I enjoy trying new approaches to photography and like to apply these to picture the world around us when the conditions are favourable.
+With my professional background in natural science and geography, I am most interested in nature and landscapes and I am intrigued by how humans connect and interact with the environment.
+Recently, I have started trying to abstract this into “anthroposcenic” views, convoluting the narratives of natural beauty and anthropogenic influence.
+This site is intended to showcase some of the results of this process.

 Leave a comment or write a mail to felix (@) morsdorf.ch if you would like to know more about a particular image or if you would like to get a print.
 You can as well contact me in my atelier space at the Marktgasse 170 in the heart of Laufenburg’s historic centre.